mmercan/blog/_posts/2019-09-23-collect-and-shape-your-build-with-test-coverage-numbers-in-azure-devops-vsts.md

 <!-- /wp:image -->

 <!-- wp:paragraph -->
-<p>Before getting in to the Script you might want to check the VSTS  _apis/test/codecoverage api from <a href="https://docs.microsoft.com/en-us/rest/api/azure/devops/test/code%20coverage/get%20build%20code%20coverage?view=azure-devops-rest-5.1">https://docs.microsoft.com/en-us/rest/api/azure/devops/test/code%20coverage/get%20build%20code%20coverage?view=azure-devops-rest-5.1</a><br>This is the PowerShell script uses an API to get code coverage data for a build.
+<p>Before getting into the Script you might want to check the VSTS  _apis/test/codecoverage api from <a href="https://docs.microsoft.com/en-us/rest/api/azure/devops/test/code%20coverage/get%20build%20code%20coverage?view=azure-devops-rest-5.1">https://docs.microsoft.com/en-us/rest/api/azure/devops/test/code%20coverage/get%20build%20code%20coverage?view=azure-devops-rest-5.1</a><br>This is the PowerShell script uses an API to get code coverage data for a build.
 The result we get is a JSON.  modules array contains projects and their  linesNotCovered and linesCovered integer numbers.</p>
 <!-- /wp:paragraph -->

 <!-- wp:syntaxhighlighter/code {"language":"jscript","lineNumbers":false,"highlightLines":"13,21,21"} -->